VCVRack/Object/README.md

 Any language/environment with a C FFI interface can call these functions to interact with your library, including C++, Go, Rust, Zig, Java, C#, Python, PHP, Node, Ruby, Julia, Lua, etc.

-The `Object` struct data is private/opaque and must not be accessed except by these methods.
+The Object struct and each class's data structs are private/opaque and must not be accessed except by these methods.

 ## Performance

+Each Object is a map/dictionary of pointers to private data structs.
-Because *VCV Object* is more flexible at runtime, ABI-stable, and language-compatible than C++ classes, this library must perform more function calls and pointer dereferences than C++.
+This makes *VCV Object* more flexible, ABI-stable, and language-compatible than C++ classes, but it must perform more function calls and pointer dereferences than C++.

 Rough benchmarking suggests that a virtual method call is about 5x slower than on C++.
-We recommend using this library for applications where flexibility is important but speed is not a huge issue, such as UI widgets or plugin hosting.
+We recommend using this library for applications where flexibility is important but navigating the OOP hierarchy is not a bottleneck, such as UI widgets or plugin hosting.

 ## In this repo